 Acne is more than just pimples.
+There are multiple types and varied reasons you might be prone to acne.
 Learn the different types of acne and the best ways to treat them so you can get one step closer to clear skin.

 It’s time to get down to the nitty gritty about acne and decipher the different types and the best ways to treat them.
 It’s important to know the different kinds of acne because the most effective way you can treat your pimples is by understanding your skin type and what type of acne you’re suffering from.